Print this Page Cushing's Message Boards

 Jackie (samsmom) first started dealing with Cushing's in her family when her youngest child was born in 1999.

-Later, the gene responsible for Sam's illness was found.
+Later at the NIH, the gene (PDE11A) responsible for Sam's illness was found.
 Her father carried the gene as did her two sisters.
-Jordan, Jackie's oldest daughter, has recently had her adrenals removed.

 Read Jackie's bio